open-austin/data-portal/README.md

 My take on the design of JKAN - lightweight, a backend-free open data portal, powered by Jekyll.
 Learn more in the original .readme [here](https://github.com/timwis/jkan/blob/gh-pages/README.md).

 And check out the [existing design](https://open-austin.org/data-portal)

+## Get started

+To start the site, run `rake run` in the project directory, and when started go to `http://127.0.0.1:4000/data-portal-new/` in your browser.

 ## Core Purpose of Site